ASEM000/serket/CHANEGLOG.md

 - `FlipLeftRight2D` -> `HorizontalFlip2D`
 - `FlipUpDown2D` -> `VerticalFlip2D`

+- `sk.nn.{Sequential,RandomApply,RandomChoice,RandomOrder}` to `sk.{Sequential,RandomApply,RandomChoice,RandomOrder}`. as they are applicable to other modules and not specfic to `nn`

 ### Additions

 - `tree_eval`: a dispatcher to define layers evaluation rule. for example `Dropout` is changed to `Identity` when `tree_eval` is applied.